 We also created a style guide that Story Inc could refer to when creating future whimbrels.
 It contained guidlines for typography, colour use, how to use slices, and a short guide to using Webflow to make whimbrels.

-Finally, as part of our MUXD assignment, we created a poster that outlined our process of creating whimbrels.
+Finally, as part of our coursework, we created a poster that outlined our process of creating whimbrels.
 It was challenging to have to condense 3 months worth of work down to a single poster, but it was really rewarding to be able to view the journey of all our hard work.

 The biggest takeaway from this project would be the importance of delegating tasks.
 Our team was fairly large, and after first working on every part of the process together, we realised that splitting up just made more sense.
 Constant communication between our mini-teams made sure that we were all on the same page.